WHAT IS THE RSA ALGORITHM?

 1< e < gcd (greatest common denominator)(e, q-1) =1

-The complete inequality is 1< e < gcd F(x) =1, but this means it has to be true for each factored term of the F(x).
+The complete inequality is 1< e < gcd F(x) =1, but this means it has to be true for each factored term of F(x).

 Dividend |